microsoft/vscode-docs/release-notes/latest.md

 We improved Extension debugging with a better way of connecting the debugger to the extension.
 The debugger will no longer try to reconnect to the extension when you close the window with your extension.
 In addition, the debugger will connect to your extension faster than before.

-## Extensions Show Outdated Extensions @@Greg add to Editor|Extension Gallery|Update an Extension
+## Extensions Show Outdated Extensions

 Thanks to a [community contribution](https://github.com/Microsoft/vscode/pull/517) there is now a `Show Outdated Extensions` command, that shows all the outdated extensions.

-## Installed Extension Issues @@Greg this is temporary and the design will evolve, no need to add to the doc yet
+## Installed Extension Issues

 If VS Code identifies an issue with an installed extension, it will display an `issues` prompt on the Status Bar.
 Click on the `issues` prompt to see the extension issue details and have the option to uninstall the extension.